priyankjain/2016-Purdue-Ironhack-Tutorials/Tutorial Project.md

 4. Set up the GitHub

-   Using the repository that we provide, connect to Github and upload README.md file with basic information:,
+   Using the repository that we provide, connect to Github and upload README.md file with basic information as per instructions given [here](readme_template/README.md):,

 	> Problem addressed: What’s for dinner in Chicago?
 	> Author: Author Name (authorname@gmail.com)